ibid/ibid/docs/api/ibid.test.rst

         Create and return an event on the test source, from the test user, of type *type*.

+    .. method:: responseMatches(event, regex)

+        Process *event* (either an event or a string to be treated as a message from the test user on the test source), and return whether the response matches *regex* (either a regex string or a compiled regex).

     .. method:: assertResponseMatches(event, regex)

-        Process *event* (either an event or a string to be treated as a message from the test user on the test source), and check that the response matches *regex* (either a regex string or a compiled regex).

-        Only checks the first response.
+        Assert that :meth:`responseMatches` returns true.

+    .. method:: failIfResponseMatches(event, regex)

+        The opposite of :meth:`assertResponseMatches`.

     .. method:: assertSucceeds(event)